AlanTheKnight/school-diary/README.md

 Go to http://127.0.0.1:8000/ in your browser and enjoy our diary.

-Superuser account let you create other andministrators and teachers.
+Superuser account let you create other administrators and teachers.
 Students register by themself.

 To automatically create migrations and run the server, use our ```setup.sh``` and ```setup.bat``` files.